iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> I just installed this.
+I hope it works as it should because my phone has been modified to stop me from receiving ANY Emergency alerts.
+(I believe that's illegal.)
+I am so desperate to receive Emergency Alerts that I'm downloading an outside app for it!<br> :date: __2021-02-13 17:10:52__

 > Why wasn't there an alert when the POTUS called the state of emergency for DC?
 He even mentioned FEMA for receiving info yet crickets feo FEMA.
 Z Typical government restrictions.
 If they block adding Washington D.C. as an area then they are blocking additional information.
 It will only have the activity they want you to know about.
 New rule for citizens.
 See something say nothing.
 You'll be safer that way.<br> :date: __2021-01-12 21:44:55__

 > Stopped working a few days ago.
 Started sending empty alerts.
 Reinstallation didn't help.
 Wouldn't accept location input.<br> :date: __2021-01-04 15:46:26__